freenas/freenas-docs/userguide/vms.rst

 Select the name of the VM from the :guilabel:`VM` drop-down menu, then select the :guilabel:`Type` of device to add.
-The following types are
+These types are
 available:

 * Network Interface